preplant/preplant/README.md

 <!--END_SECTION:waka-->

 I don't know what to write.<br>
-I'll probably put some metrics here after I figure out how they work.
+I'll probably add some metrics here after I figure out how they work.